lumi232/task_whiz/README.md

 After downloading, place the file in the `models/` directory.

-## Contributing
-Contributions to Task Whiz are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Contact
 For any queries or feedback, please contact [Dhruv Nagill](mailto:dhruv4386@gmail.com).